Independent conservative: In Canada

 Independent Conservative members of parliament have also sat in the House of Commons of Canada, with a similar designation.
 In the 19th century, prior to the solidification of the party system, it was common in Canada for Independent Conservative and Independent Liberal members to be elected, sometimes defeating official Conservative or Liberal candidates.

-Joseph Sasseville Roy was elected as an Independent Conservative at the 1940 federal election.
-He had declined to run as an official Conservative, due to his disagreement with the party's policy on conscription, which was unpopular in Quebec.
+In the 1940 Canadian federal election, Joseph Sasseville Roy was elected to represent Gaspé as an Independent Conservative.
+He had declined to run as an official Conservative due to his disagreement with the party's policy on conscription, which was unpopular in Quebec.
 Henri Courtemanche was elected as an "Independent Progressive Conservative" in Labelle in 1957 and subsequently rejoined the Progressive Conservative Party of Canada.
 Maurice Allard was elected to the Commons as an "Independent Progressive Conservative" in Sherbrooke at the 1965 federal election, defeating the official Progressive Conservative candidate.
 A former Progressive Conservative politician, Allard had quit the party in 1963 due to his opposition to its leader, John Diefenbaker.

 Since then, it has been more usual for Independent Conservatives at the national level to be Conservatives who have voluntarily resigned the party whip or who have been expelled from the party.
-Bill Casey sat in the House of Commons as an "Independent Progressive Conservative" after he was expelled from the Conservative Party of Canada caucus for stating that the Conservative government's 2007 budget had violated the Atlantic Accord.
-Casey was re-elected at the federal election of 2008 with almost 70 per cent of the vote.
+Bill Casey sat in the House of Commons for Cumberland—Colchester—Musquodoboit Valley as an "Independent Progressive Conservative" after he was expelled from the Conservative Party of Canada caucus for stating that the Conservative government's 2007 budget had violated the Atlantic Accord.
+Casey was re-elected at the 2008 Canadian federal election with almost 70 per cent of the vote.

-Patrick Brazeau is a current Independent Conservative Senator, but he has been expelled from sitting in the Senate due his arrest for assault.
-Pamela Wallin is a current Independent Conservative Senator, who was removed from caucus due to spending scandal.
-In 2013, Brent Rathgeber became an Independent Conservative MP for St. Albert - Edmonton after leaving the Conservative Party caucus, citing that the Prime Minister's Office had authoritarian-type power of the government.
-He was the member of Parliament up until the 2015 federal election, which he lost to Conservative candidate Michael Cooper.
+Patrick Brazeau was an Independent Conservative Senator until he was expelled from sitting in the Senate due to his arrest for assault.
+Pamela Wallin is a current Independent Conservative Senator who lost her position in the party's caucus due to a spending scandal.
+In 2008, Brent Rathgeber was elected as Conservative MP for Edmonton—St. Albert; he left the Conservative Party's caucus in 2013 to become an Independent Conservative MP, accusing Prime Minister Stephen Harper of exerting authoritarian control over the government through the Prime Minister's Office.
+He served until the 2015 federal election, when he lost to regular Conservative candidate Michael Cooper in St. Albert—Edmonton, a reorganized version of his previous constituency.